sarmbruster/neo4j-querykiller/README.md

 =================

 This project's goal is to provide a convenient way to terminate individual cypher queries running on a Neo4j server.
+It is delivered in two subprojects:

+1. community
+Licensed GPL

+1. enterprise
+Licensed AGPL

 Installation
 ------------